 Step 2.
 Finding Platforms Your Target Audience Visits

-Now that the list is ready direct all your resources into them.
-There exist free services for webinar promotion, but in case the target audience is not there, they offer you zero efficiency.
+Now that the list is ready, could you direct all your resources to them?
+Free webinar promotion services exist, but if the target audience is not there, they offer you zero efficiency.

-Wasting resources and getting 1-2 registrations, as a result, is not what you are after.
-Best practice would be to direct your resources and time onto the channels with the maximum relevance.
+As a result, wasting resources and getting 1-2 registrations is not what you are after.
+The best practice would be to direct your resources and time onto the channels with the maximum relevance.

 Look where your competitors direct most of their resources.
 For instance, recruiting webinar ads can primarily be found on LinkedIn, while fitness webinars, being more visual, naturally steer towards Instagram.

 Create social media profiles on all platforms and see where you get the most responses.
-You may also run a quick survey among your subscribers to find out what platforms they use the most.
+You may also survey your subscribers to find out what platforms they use the most.

 Searching for generational patterns is also a good idea.
-For example, Twitter audience tends to be in an older demographic in comparison with Instagram.
+For example, Twitter’s audience tends to be in an older demographic compared to Instagram.

 Step 3.
 Deciding on Budget